 - The second syntax of this function cannot be used during an access to a database via Remote access.

 - To use HDeclareExternal in a stored procedure:

 - the relative path of the data file must be specified in relation to the directory of the database containing the stored procedure.
 The path must include the name and extension of the data file.

 - no connection must be used: the current database on which the stored procedure is found will be used.

 - is associated with an analysis, the lock mode applied to the data files is the multi-user mode (the files are not locked when they are opened and they can be accessed by the other applications).

 - is not associated with an analysis, the lock mode performed on the data files is the single-user mode: the files are locked in read/write mode as soon as they are opened.
 This mode prevents the other applications from accessing the files already opened by the current application.

-By default, the logical name supplied to HDeclareExternal is considered as being the only name of the table.
+By default, the logical name passed to HDeclareExternal is considered as the only name in the table.
 It is encapsulated by using the encapsulation characters corresponding to the database or specified by the OLE DB provider before being sent to the database (this is used to manage the table names containing special characters).

 Example for SQLServer:

 The encapsulation characters are " ".